War on terror: Domestic aspects

-The Defense Advanced Research Projects Agency (DARPA) began an initiative in early 2002 with the creation of the Total Information Awareness program, designed to promote information technologies that could be used in counter-terrorism.
+The Defense Advanced Research Projects Agency (DARPA) launched an initiative in early 2002 by creating the Total Information Awareness program, designed to promote information technologies for counterterrorism.
 This program, facing criticism, has since been defunded by Congress.

 By 2003, 12 major conventions and protocols were designed to combat terrorism.
 These were adopted and ratified by many states.
-These conventions require states to co-operate on principal issues regarding unlawful seizure of aircraft, the physical protection of nuclear materials, and the freezing of assets of militant networks.
+These conventions require states to cooperate on principal issues regarding unlawful seizure of aircraft, the physical protection of nuclear materials, and the freezing of assets of militant networks.

 In 2005, the UN Security Council adopted Resolution 1624 concerning incitement to commit acts of terrorism and the obligations of countries to comply with international human rights laws.
 Although both resolutions require mandatory annual reports on counter-terrorism activities by adopting nations, the United States and Israel have both declined to submit reports.
 In the same year, the United States Department of Defense and the Chairman of the Joint Chiefs of Staff issued a planning document, by the name "National Military Strategic Plan for the War on Terrorism", which stated that it constituted the "comprehensive military plan to prosecute the Global War on Terror for the Armed Forces of the United States...including the findings and recommendations of the 9/11 Commission and a rigorous examination with the Department of Defense".

-On 9 January 2007, the House of Representatives passed a bill, by a vote of 299–128, enacting many of the recommendations of the 9/11 Commission The bill passed in the U.S. Senate, by a vote of 60–38, on 13 March 2007 and it was signed into law on 3 August 2007 by President Bush.
+On 9 January 2007, the House of Representatives passed a bill, by a vote of 299–128, enacting many of the recommendations of the 9/11 Commission.
+The bill passed in the US Senate, by a vote of 60–38, on 13 March 2007.
+It was signed into law on 3 August 2007 by President Bush.
 It became Public Law 110–53.
-In July 2012, U.S. Senate passed a resolution urging that the Haqqani Network be designated a foreign terrorist organization.
+In July 2012, the US Senate passed a resolution urging that the Haqqani Network be designated a foreign terrorist organization.

-The Office of Strategic Influence was secretly created after 9/11 for the purpose of coordinating propaganda efforts but was closed soon after being discovered.
-The Bush administration implemented the Continuity of Operations Plan (or Continuity of Government) to ensure that U.S. government would be able to continue in catastrophic circumstances.
+The Office of Strategic Influence was secretly created after 9/11 to coordinate propaganda efforts, but was closed soon after it was discovered.
+The Bush administration implemented the Continuity of Operations Plan (also known as Continuity of Government) to ensure that the US government could continue operations in catastrophic circumstances.

-Since 9/11, extremists made various attempts to attack the United States, with varying levels of organization and skill.
-For example, vigilant passengers aboard a transatlantic flight prevented Richard Reid, in 2001, and Umar Farouk Abdulmutallab, in 2009, from detonating an explosive device.

-Other terrorist plots have been stopped by federal agencies using new legal powers and investigative tools, sometimes in cooperation with foreign governments.